What’s The Stock Worth?

 Protect Your Financial Future: Call Today

 Because determining the appropriate value and classification of stock options can be vital to protecting your financial future, you need an attorney who is familiar with this complex area of the law.
-Mr. Gentry has been a practicing divorce lawyer in Cobb County since 1986.
-He is a respected part of the community and has helped numerous clients successfully protect their financial future when dividing complex assets.
-You can schedule an initial consultation at 770-884-4171 or reach our Marietta office confidentially online here.
+Our team has been practicing law in Cobb County since 1986.
+We are a respected part of the community and have helped numerous clients successfully protect their financial futures when dividing complex assets.
+You can schedule an initial consultation at 770-425-5573 or reach our Marietta office confidentially online here.